smart-on-fhir/bulk-import/use-cases.md

 ## Import for offline processing

 Retrieve a dump of medical data for offline processing, e.g. for measure calculation, de-identification, report generation, AI development, KPI calculation,  …

+## Submitting Quality Reporting Data

+A hospital system wants to send quality reporting data to a receiving system such as CMS.
+The hospital system has calculated their quality scores for a measure or set of measures for their covered patients.
+For each patient, the hosptial system has produced a Bundle containing a MeasureReport resource that identifies the score for the measure, as well as the relevant patient resources used to calculate the measure score.